In this page you will find answers to Frequently Asked Questions asked by my guests.

 Every Dolomite valley has magnificent towns which offer guests a wide range of services.

 But there is no point in denying that Cortina d’Ampezzo is universally acknowledged to be one of the most beautiful mountain resorts in the world.
-Known as “the Queen of the Dolomites”, Cortina’s is a privileged position in an extremely open and sunny valley (Ampezzo from the Latin àmplus) and is surrounded by a ring of magnificent mountains.
+Known as “the pearl of the Dolomites”, Cortina’s is a privileged position in an extremely open and sunny valley (Ampezzo from the Latin àmplus) and is surrounded by a ring of magnificent mountains.

 In a letter to Ernest Walsh, Ernest Hemingway wrote: “Cortina d’Ampezzo is in the swellest country on earth.
 The people are good and square too.
 We spent the end of a winter there once at the hotel Bellevue.
 Liugie Menarde proprietor.
 It is the loveliest country I’ve ever known.
 We are coming down there this winter on a skiing trip if everything goes well.”